Skip to main content

 I wish every bit of feedback that we got and that you get from now on is going to be Ticking all these boxes.
 If you did, you’d be flat out winning at product management and customer experience.
 The reality is not going to be so perfect, right?
 [00:23:00] But this gives you something to aim for, right?
 This gives you an idea as to what amazing feedback looks like, but it boils down to this, you want feedback to tell you, what is the customer trying to achieve?

 What problem have they encountered?
 And how important is solving that problem to them?
 You can now make this concrete for them by showing an example, and you can use this example, right?
 This is an example.
 From a collaboration and task management tool called cloud wave hub.
-Just, the context here but you can make 1 up that relevant to your context or pick something out from your own feedback inbox.
+Just the context here but you can make 1 up that relevant to your context or pick something out from your own feedback inbox.

-And I have highlighted where those core principles.
+And I have highlighted those core principles.
 Are made clear in this piece of feedback.
 So in this piece of feedback, we know who the user is.
 We know the context.
-So this is a project coordinator who is has a team has a large team of developers and project managers.
+So this is a project coordinator who has a team with a large team of developers and project managers.
 We know that they’re Problem is has challenges with time [00:24:00] tracking and a complicated workflow.

 We know that they are attempting to get time cheats accurately to their accounts team.
-They know that if they had it what they’re trying to do here is, streamline their workflow and reduce their administrative burden.
+They know that if they had it, what they’re trying to do here is, streamline their workflow and reduce their administrative burden.
 They are attempting to solve the problem.
-Of using an external time tracking tool, it’s really important that they can build their clients more accurately, and they’re feeling this on a weekly basis.
+By using an external time tracking tool, it’s really important that they can build their clients more accurately, and they’re feeling this on a weekly basis.

 So this right here is incredibly useful feedback that gives you so much context as to why you would want to solve this problem and how you might start thinking about this problem if you were to start building a solution around it.
 So how to start digging to get this type of feedback.
 So when the customer announces to you, I need this feature.